 Bills to Oppose

-HB 154 - Sexual Orientation and Gender Identity in Minors This bill would prevent children from receiving much needed counseling to help them respond proactively to unwanted sexual desires, and is an attempt to silence the veiwpoint of those who believe sexual orientation treatment is counseling therapy which can provide tremendous benefits.
-Click on the resources below to find out more and let your elected officials know your oppose this legislation.
+HB 154 – Sexual Orientation and Gender Identity in Minors This bill would prevent children from receiving much needed counseling to help them respond proactively to unwanted sexual desires, and is an attempt to silence the veiwpoint of those who believe sexual orientation treatment is counseling therapy which can provide tremendous benefits.
+Click on the resources below to find out more and CLICK HERE to let your elected officials know you oppose this legislation.